eh8/chenglab/README.md

 On Linux, _running this script from the NixOS installation ISO_ will prepare your system for NixOS by partitioning drives and mounting them.

+To use my Windows Subsystem for Linux configuration, I encourage you to visit the [NixOS-WSL repo](https://github.com/nix-community/NixOS-WSL) and follow the steps there, but to replace their tarball [_with the latest release of mine_.](https://github.com/eh8/chenglab/releases)

 > [!TIP]
 > When installing NixOS onto a headless local server, place your own
 > custom NixOS ISO file onto a USB drive with Ventoy.
 [Ventoy can automatically
 > load the NixOS ISO file](https://chengeric.com/homelab/#remotely-entering-nixos-installer),
 > and you can enable connectivity by building your own custom ISO with your
 > own personal SSH key.
+My custom ISO is baked with my own key.

 ## Useful commands 🛠️